Reformat a phone number to any of the 3 supported formats: (1) international, (2) national, and (3) E164.

 - If the original phone number already has an international area code, this task will not normalize it to another country even if the international area code is different from the country input’s international area code.

-- If the country is US, any numbers with an area code and 555-1212 are removed.
+- If the country value is US, any numbers with an area code and 555-1212 are flagged.

-- If the country is US, any number with an invalid area code is also removed.
+- If the country value is US, any number with an invalid area code is also flagged.

 US phone number “888.555.1212 x123” is reformatted to: